How to Get Medical Billing and Coding Certification in DC

 Exploring a Career in Medical Billing and Coding in DC

-The District of Columbia has witnessed a rapid expansion in the medical billing and coding profession, making it an ideal location for aspiring professionals to kick-start their career in this field.
+The District of Columbia has witnessed a rapid expansion in the medical billing and coding profession, making it an ideal location for aspiring professionals to kick-start their careers in this field.
 With an impressive mean annual wage of $69,290 for medical billers and coders in Washington D.C. and a reported maximum salary of approximately $104,000 per year for health information technicians, pursuing a career in medical billing and coding in DC is an attractive prospect.

 The Difference Between Medical Billing and Coding